You are currently using an outdated browser.

 What format of navigation data does the SPx software support?

-The SPx software supports the NMEA-0183 standard for navigation data such as position, velocity, heading etc., via either serial or network interfaces (including the LWE lightweight ethernet protocol).
+The SPx software supports the NMEA-0183 standard for navigation data such as position, velocity, heading etc., via either serial or network interfaces (including the Light Weight Ethernet (LWE) protocol).

 Is it possible to get an electronic version of the documentation?